 First, it is helpful to do an audit of your HR program that includes a risk assessment to ensure all the bases are covered.
 Every organization should address core HR functions related to compliance and essential HR practices.
 These include:

 - Recruiting and employee onboarding

 - Wage and hour compliance

 - Payroll and benefits compliance

 Beyond the basics, it is wise to consider industry-specific components, state and regional requirements, and your organization’s culture and values.
 To avoid blind spots, bias, or internal resistance, consider getting a third-party assessment.
-Once uncovered, you can begin setting priorities based on risk and considering options to cover the HR gaps.
+Once uncovered, you can set priorities based on risk and consider options to cover the HR gaps.

-What are the most cost-effective HR solutions for your business?
+Determine the most cost-effective HR solutions for your business

 Overhead for in-house HR employees includes base compensation, benefits, and payroll taxes.
 An HR professional’s salary can range significantly depending on experience and expertise with HR functions and employment law compliance.
 When hiring, costs are controlled by acquiring HR professionals at the experience level that fits the organization’s budget.
 HR outsourcing services are typically billed at a flat monthly fee or project rate.
 The costs can vary depending on the organization’s size and services utilized, which allows for scalability and the ability to customize the outsourcing services to the organization’s precise needs.